naka-lab/Serket/docs/tutorials/vae-gmm-mlda-mm.md

 ```

 Thirdly, we define each module.
-We define VAE that compresses to 18 dimensions, whose epoch number is 200 and batch size is 500.
+We define VAE that compresses the data into 18 dimensions, whose epoch number is 200 and batch size is 500.
 We define GMM that classifies the data into ten classes and give `data_category` as correct labels.
 We define MLDA that classifies the data into ten classes and give `[200,200]` as the weight of each modality and  `data_category` as correct labels.
 We define MM without giving arguments.